 Make a plan for preventing frostbite – click here to read my post on frostbite in chickens

 Before winter weather hits, thoroughly empty & clean the entire coop.
 When you refill it, add in a nice, deep fluffy layer of shavings.
 There will be times when the weather is just too bad and the birds will need to stay locked up in the coop.
 Make it as comfortable as possible.
 Remember if they are locked in their coop their feed & water needs to be in there with them.
 While cleaning, inspect for any loose boards or roof panels and secure them.

 Decide if you are going to run heat in your coop.
 We personally do NOT have any type of heat beyond the water heater.
 Please be very careful if you decide to add heat in the coop.
 All the dry shavings and erratically moving birds bumping into things make heating your coop a real fire danger.

-*Don’t wait until the last minute to go to the feed store in the winter.
+Don’t wait until the last minute to go to the feed store in the winter.
 Try to always keep at least a week’s supply of feed available in case you can’t get to the store.
 Speaking of feed, winter is when we start offering scratch daily.
 Scratch doesn’t have the nutritional means to replace feed but we toss out a few scoops of scratch every winter morning to help them put on a little winter weight.
 Make sure your feed is stored in water proof & rodent proof containers.